 #stayathome April 30: Former civil aviation chief Azharuddin Abdul Rahman has come under fire for remarks he made on Air Asia.
 In Air Asia won't be missed, Azharuddin suggested that low cost travel would largely be unaffected if Air Asia were to cease operations.
 In other words, if Air Asia dies, we won't cry.

 MP for Bintulu YB Tiong King Sing, recently appointed Malaysia's envoy to China, isn't impressed.
-He describes Azharuddin's statement as "sorely lacking in sensitivity"
+He describes Azharuddin's statement as "sorely lacking in sensitivity".

 "If his theory of AirAsia shutting down comes true, does he realise that it would impact the lives of thousands of AirAsia employees, crew and ground staff, not just in mass unemployment?

-"Has he thought about those employees before making his statements?
+“How many families would lose their source of income, unable to make ends meet?"Has he thought about those employees before making his statements?
 What makes it even more doubtful is whether ‘other airlines’ have inspired such a statement due to their own interests?”

 The MP advises Azharuddin to use his expertise to help the country's airlines weather the global crisis caused by the Covid-19 pandemic.
 Or shut up if he doesn't have anything constructive to say.
 The Government, Tiong says, is committed to helping airlines face the economic fallout.